4 Tips For Switching From Classical To Jazz

 Deep listening is so important!
 If we can truly hear than we can truly play.

-How Do We Learn To Hear?
+How Do You Learn To Hear?

 Transcribing music is one of the best ways to train your musical ear.
 You don’t have to notate everything but you should be able to at least play along with the recording.